 - Lose packaging or protective strips

 When you’re about to install a new toner cartridge, there are orange protective strips and plastic clips that are there to make sure the cartridge isn’t damaged whilst being transported.
-Each of these clips and protective strip across the drum must be removed before installing your new toner, otherwise they will prevent your printer from printing.
+Each of these clips and a protective strip across the drum must be removed before installing your new toner, otherwise, they will prevent your printer from printing.

 Clips are easy to spot and stick out like a sore thumb.
 The protective strip is on the side of the toner and has an orange ring that must be pulled to remove the strip.
-It may also look like a piece of cellophane like it does in the image below.
+It may also look like a piece of cellophane as it does in the image below.

 - Squashed Metal contacts

 So a printer can detect a toner cartridge that has been installed, 2 tiny metal contacts must connect to the corresponding contacts on the cartridge.
 The metal contacts in the printer and the ones on the toner complete a circuit.
 If the contacts aren’t touching, your printer will think that the toner isn’t installed.

-Remove your toner cartridge and have a look for something that resembles a microchip or two metal squares.
+Remove your toner cartridge and look for something that resembles a microchip or two metal squares.
 Now visualise where these would connect inside the printer and look for the corresponding connectors inside the printer (making sure the printer is switched off and unplugged).

-If the two metal connectors seem squashed back, gently (so not to break anything), pull them forwards.
+If the two metal connectors seem squashed back, gently (so as not to break anything), pull them forwards.
 This should allow them to correctly connect to the toner once you install it again.

-It’s also possible that losing bits of packing material or paper jams can cause an issue so make sure the printer is clear before installing a new toner.
-Also if using a remanufactured cartridge, double check that the micro chip is securely in position, isn’t dirty and that nothing is obscuring it.
+It’s also possible that losing bits of packing material or paper jams can cause an issue so make sure the printer is clear before installing a replacement toner.
+Also if using a remanufactured cartridge, double-check that the microchip is securely in position, isn’t dirty, and that nothing is obscuring it.

 - Broken plastic pieces